StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Probably bc they are professionals and this is very obvious to them
 - I totally failed to realize how important this was
-- [Me, an idiot]: _The weights are random, that's good enough, right?_
+- [Me, an idiot]: _The weights are random, that’s good enough, right?_

 ---
 # How To Fix?